Dr1zz3l/feelback/README.md

 #### notificationOccured
     notificationOccured(id = False, workaround = workaround)
-If the "proper" method is used, there are three different types (0, 1 and 2) to choose from. if no id is passed, the workaround is used automatically.
+If the "proper" method is used, there are different types (0, 1 and 2) to choose from.
+Maybe there's more, but I only know of these. if no id is passed, the workaround is used automatically.
+This is because I haven't yet found the AudioServices ids of any types except one, assuming they exist.

 ## vibrate
     vibrate()